Summer Online Teaching Innovation Grant

 A Call for Proposals

-As we seek to advance teaching innovation and to support the development of pedagogical practices that promote learning for students from all backgrounds and of all identities, the College of Arts & Sciences and its Summer Session are looking for proposals for courses specifically designed to be taught online in the Summer 2025 term as part of the A&S Summer Online Pilot.
+As we seek to advance teaching innovation and to support the development of pedagogical practices that promote learning for students from all backgrounds and of all identities, the College of Arts & Science and its Summer Session are now accepting proposals for courses specifically designed to be taught online in the Summer 2026 term that are informed by our A&S Summer Online Learning Guiding Principles.

 This pilot program is intentionally framed to support pedagogically innovative and student-centered online teaching and learning in the context of the A&S Summer Session.
-In its second year, the pilot aims to give our students access to three to five additional high-quality online courses during the summer term, provide faculty with structured support in their development and growth as innovative teachers, and create an opportunity for A&S to approach online learning in a way that is coherent with both our pedagogical mission and our commitment to inclusion, equity, diversity, and access.
+In its third year, the pilot aims to give our students access to five to seven additional high-quality online courses during the summer term, provide faculty with structured support in their development and growth as innovative teachers, and create an opportunity for A&S to approach online learning in a way that is coherent with both our pedagogical mission and our commitment to inclusion, equity, diversity, and access.
+A&S Summer Online courses provide opportunities for students to learn together as an interactive seminar-style cohort in close collaboration with the instructor.

 Eligibility

 All full-time tenured, tenure-track, or teaching-track faculty in Arts & Sciences are eligible to apply.
 If selected, participation in a primarily asynchronous, cohort-based Canvas learning community is required as well as contributions to pilot feedback and assessment.
-As part of this learning community, faculty can also expect to participate in three synchronous group workshop sessions and at least two individual consultations over the course of spring semester.
+As part of this learning community, faculty can expect to design their upcoming summer online course and participate in a mid-November Zoom kick-off, an early December in-person half-day retreat, a virtual workshop in March, and optional individual consultations over the course of the academic year.

 Grant Amount & Faculty Support

-Logistical and pedagogical support is available for the design and implementation of the course from Amanda Carey, Teaching Professor in Spanish and A&S College Faculty Fellow for Pedagogical Innovation; Tiffany Lang, A&S Instructional Designer and Canvas Administrator; Ashley June Moore, Director of Summer Session & Programmatic Initiatives; and staff in the Center for Teaching and Learning.
+Logistical and pedagogical support is available for the design and implementation of the course from Amanda Carey, Dean's Fellow for Educational Initiatives and Teaching Professor of Spanish; Tiffany Lang, A&S Instructional Designer and Canvas Administrator; Ashley June Moore, Director of Summer Session & Programmatic Initiatives; and staff in the Center for Teaching and Learning.

 Application Requirements